 We have Phonics, Book and Newspaper Clubs running after school and during lunchtimes to give children another opportunity to enjoy developing their literacy skills, and throughout the year we take part in a range of additional literacy focused activities such as National Book Week.

 Reading is at the core of all children’s learning.
 Without being able to read, children find it very difficult to access the learning in other areas of school and find it challenging to engage with their peers in lessons.
 At St Matthew Academy, we take reading very seriously!
 We have made changes to the way we teach reading and have invested in a new reading scheme.

-Each year group has slightly different expectations for reading.
-These follow on from the previous year.
 Children learn to read in a variety of ways including reading one to one with an adult, guided reading with an adult, reading related activities and games, comprehension sessions, literacy lessons, role play, class story time etc.

 Parents have a responsibility to help their children to learn to read and we expect that all children will read at home with an adult every day.